Aeldit/MC-Resource-Packs/CTM_OF_Fabric/README.md

 The base textures from the Biomes O' Plenty mod have NOT been made by me, I simply modified them to be connected.
 To get the mod, go there : https://modrinth.com/mod/biomes-o-plenty

+The base textures from the Versecraft mod have NOT been made by me, I simply modified them to be connected.
+To get the mod, go there : https://modrinth.com/mod/versecraft

 ***

 > If you find an issue with this pack, please open an issue on the GitHub repo of this resource pack